Do you want to visit the Lake Geneva Ice Castle this winter? It’s one of the best things to do in Wisconsin this winter!

 Where are the Lake Geneva Ice Castles?

 If you previously visited the ice castles in Lake Geneva, please note the new location.
-The ice castle’s new home is at the Geneva National Resort & Club.
+Lake Geneva Winter Realms in Wisconsin is located at the Geneva National Resort & Club.

 - Address: 1091 Hidden Cottage Cir, Lake Geneva